 In Windows, files/folders have a special attribute called hidden attribute.
 By setting this attribute, we can hide files from being displayed in explorer or command prompt.
-This articles explains how to list this hidden files in windows command line and it also discusses how to delete the hidden files.
+This article explains how to list this hidden files in windows command line and it also discusses how to delete the hidden files.

 To get the list of hidden files from a directory you can run the below command.